 Investment Priorities

-When clients feel overwhelmed by furniture decisions, I help them prioritize investments.
+When clients feel overwhelmed by furniture decisions, I usually recommend prioritizing investments this way.
 Spend more on:

 - Convertible seating that you'll use daily (sofa beds, daybeds)